nomic-ai/gpt4all/gpt4all-bindings/README.md

 # GPT4All Language Bindings
 These are the language bindings for the GPT4All backend.
-They provide funcionality to load GPT4All models (and other llama.cpp models), generate text, and (in the case of the Python bindings) embed text as a vector representation.
+They provide functionality to load GPT4All models (and other llama.cpp models), generate text, and (in the case of the Python bindings) embed text as a vector representation.

 See their respective folders for language-specific documentation.